Get insider access

 6.2 High-Pile Carpet

-The Shark IQ 2-in-1 Robot is an alright choice for cleaning high-pile carpet.
+The Shark IQ 2-in-1 Robot is unremarkable at cleaning high-pile carpet.
 It will struggle to climb onto shag-pile carpeting and has a hard time with pet hair on most types of carpeting, but it does just fine in clearing away solid debris.
-It has a few parts that need to be cleaned periodically, but thankfully, most are pretty easy to access and maintain.
+Again, walls and corners are a pain point.
+It has a few parts that need periodic cleaning, but thankfully, most are pretty easy to access and maintain.
 Recurring costs are on the high end, but this isn't unusual for a robot vacuum.

 Pros